 Kent Shell joined DFA after a thirty-year career as a general contractor specializing in New York City co-ops and condominiums.
 As Director of Approvals and Construction Administration, Kent has the opportunity to employ his diverse skill set, working closely with owners, contractors, managing agents co-op boards and the rest of the DFA team to make sure our projects run smoothly.
 He’s proud of his work developing DFA’s proprietary systems to track the many inter-related strands that constitute the labyrinthine approval process.
 Kent moved to New York after receiving a Bachelor of Fine Arts degree from Virginia Commonwealth University, and in addition to his work in the construction and architecture fields, has charted a course as an independent artist.

 Zoe brings a dozen years of experience in the design world to her role heading interior design services at DFA.
-Previously she was the Home Editor at Town & Country and freelance writer covering interiors and travel.
+Previously she was the Home Editor at Town & Country and a freelance writer covering interiors and travel.
 She was introduced to DFA by Dan’s wife, Darcy, after a friendship forged in the early morning hours at the Hearst gym.
 Zoe now happily utilizes her longstanding relationships with craftsmen, companies and vendors to help create custom interiors for each client.
-A proud native of Manhattan, she serves on the board of Nightingale, her alma mater, teaches barre classes at Exhale, and maintains an active presence in the design scene.
+A proud native of Manhattan, she stays actively involved with Nightingale School, her alma mater, is a barre class devotee (and occasional instructor), and maintains an active presence in the design scene.